Slip, Trip and Fall Cases - New York Lawyer

-Slip and fall injuries according to the Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, account for approximately 3 million older people being treated in hospital emergency departments.
-Slip and fall injuries account for the hospitalization of over 800,000 people who primarily injure their head or hips.
-Hip injuries, usually from sidewalks slip and falls cause over 300,000 older American to visit the hospital each year.
+Slip and fall injuries, according to the Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, account for approximately 3 million older people being treated in hospital emergency departments.
+Slip and fall injuries account for the hospitalization of over 800,000 people who primarily injure their heads or hips.
+Hip injuries, usually from sidewalks, slip and falls, cause over 300,000 older Americans to visit the hospital each year.
 The most common cause of traumatic brain injuries is from falls.

-Experienced Bronx slip and fall attorney Bryan J. Hutchinson handle a wide range of landlord liability cases, including but not limited to:
+Experienced slip and fall New York lawyer Bryan J. Hutchinson handle a wide range of landlord liability cases, including but not limited to:

 - Slip, Trip & Fall Cases

 - Snow & Ice Accidents

 - Defective Conditions on the Premises

 - Inadequate Building Security Leading to Personal Injury or Assault

 How to Prove Liability in a Premises Liability Case?